tomiiha/Football_Calculator/README.md

   3. 'MongoDB' is a test to implement JSON files in a DB instead of local files.
 Currently just trialing if this is feasible.

+- **Tools:** API used to establish DB connections (to MongoDB), and data captures for calculator processing.
+Currently only runs to test connectivity.

 - **Reading:** Contains all the materials that are used for inspiration on the project, as well as some prove-outs of my methods on some simple calculations for illustrative purposes.

   1. *'Prove_Outs'* has example manual calculations for the over-90 metrics, and any other calculation prove-outs that are produced.